-Charges for tuition, fees and any other costs will be invoiced to a student’s account the day following the add/drop date.
-All financial aid received from Luther, (grants, scholarships, and loans) will then be applied to a student’s account the day after charges have been assessed.
-For those students receiving federal loans, an email will be sent to each student advising when the funds have been posted and providing instructions on the next step to take.
+Charges for tuition, fees, on campus rent for the semester and any other costs will be invoiced to a student’s account at the beginning of the term and adjusted if necessary the day following the add/drop date.
+All financial aid received from Luther (grants, scholarships and loans) will then be applied to a student’s account the day after charges have been assessed.
+Exception: January-term charges will be assessed at the beginning of the J-term; however, aid will be combined with and applied at the same time as Spring term aid.

-If a student is eligible for distribution (refund) of overage funds, s/he must make arrangements with the Business Office to receive the funds.
-A resident student must visit the Business Office in person.
-An intern or DL student can contact the Business Office via email.
+If a student has a balance owing on an account and s/he is requesting a payment plan, s/he must make arrangements with the Business Office for this to be approved.
+This includes monthly rent payments.
+Residential students must visit the Business Office in person.
+Interns or Distributed Learning students can contact the Business Office via email.

 In order to register for classes for the next term, a student account must reflect a zero balance or have an approved repayment plan in place.
 As soon as charges and payments are applied to accounts as noted above, holds will be placed on accounts with an outstanding balance and students will be notified via email.
 A student is to assume the responsibility to ensure there is not an outstanding balance on their account before registration occurs.
 To view your student account and learn how to pay your account online, log in to MyLuthernet, click on Resources, click on Helpful links, and then click on My Bill Pay.

 If a student is expecting outside support (congregation/synod, etc) for expenses incurred at Luther Seminary, understand this is an arrangement between the student and them; Luther is a third party only, therefore, payment is expected as specified above.